Can 2K Primer Be Used On Bare Metal? (Explained)

 This is one of the main drawbacks of using 2K primer on bare metal.
 It will chip even when you apply top coats.
 To be safe, you should use epoxy first and then proceed to 2K primer.

-Are There 2K Primers that Can Be Used Directly Over Bare Metal?
+Are There 2K Primers That Can Be Used Directly Over Bare Metal?

 What are the Recommended Substrates for 2K Primers?